TAG-Epic/speedcord/README.md

 # Speedcord
-A simple discord API wrapper - without the bullshit
+A simple discord API wrapper - without all the bullshit

 We have a discord!
 Join us at https://discord.gg/yxrprWz

 ## Contributions
 Some ideas of what we need in speedcord

-- Ability to only spawn select shards
 - Automatically scale shards when we gain guilds
-- Make some simple typing functions
+- Type more of the files (using .pyi files)
+- Optimise the code